 We sometimes get hard frosts on roads and footpaths in the central city itself making it slippery for both cars and pedestrians.

-running out of buildings to take photos and there was an air of such
+running out of buildings to take photos and there was such an air of

 excitement in the city.
 I was amazed at how happy people were.

 arguments over whether it was snow or hail.
-It led the news on national TV, that's how big a deal it was.
+That report led the news on national TV, which demonstrates

 Want to find out what the Rotorua weather is doing today?
 Click this link go to the Met Service site for more indepth information.